 In April 2011, SHB 1105 was passed by the Legislature and signed into law by Governor Gregoire.
-The revised child fatality statute (RCW 74.13) became effective April 22, 2011, and requires the department to conduct fatality reviews in cases where a child's death is suspected to be caused by abuse or neglect.
+The revised child fatality statute (RCW 74.13) became effective July 22, 2011, and requires the department to conduct fatality reviews in cases where a child's death is suspected to be caused by abuse or neglect.
 This eliminated conducting formal reviews of accidental or natural deaths unrelated to abuse or neglect.
-The revised statute requires the department to consult with OFCO if it is not clear that the fatality was caused by abuse or neglect.
-The department can conduct reviews of near-fatalities or serious injury cases at the discretion of the department or by recommendation of OFCO.
-The statutory revision allows the department access to autopsy and post mortem reports for the purpose of conducting child fatality reviews.
+The revised statute also stipulates the agency will conduct reviews of near-fatalities or serious injury cases.
+The revised statute requires the agency to consult with the Office of Family and Children's Ombuds (OFCO) if it is not clear that the fatality or near fatality was caused by abuse or neglect.
+The statutory revision allows the department access to autopsy and post-mortem reports for the purpose of conducting child fatality reviews.

-Quarter Two Report
+Quarter Three Report

-This report summarizes information from completed reviews of three child fatalities and two near-fatalities 1 that occurred in the second quarter of 2022.
+This report summarizes information from completed reviews of three child fatalities and six near-fatalities 1 completed in the third quarter of 2024.
 All child fatality reviews can be found on the Child Fatality & Serious Injury Reports page of the DCYF website.

-The data in this quarterly report includes near fatalities from four of the six regions (DCYF divides Washington State into six regions).
-Two regions (Region 1 and Region 5) had no fatalities in quarter two.
+The data in this quarterly report includes fatalities and near fatalities from five of the six regions (DCYF divides Washington State into six regions).

 DCYF Region Number of Reports

 Region 1 0

 Region 2 1

-Region 3 1
+Region 3 2

-Region 4 1
+Region 4 4

-Region 5 0
+Region 5 1

-Region 6 2
+Region 6 1

-Total Fatalities and Near-Fatalities Reviewed During Second Quarter 2022 5
+Total Fatalities and Near-Fatalities Reviewed During 3rd Quarter 2024 9

 This report includes Child Fatality Reviews (exhibit A) and Near Fatality Reviews (data only) conducted following a child's death or near-fatal injury that was suspicious for abuse and neglect and the child had an open case or received services from DCYF within the 12 months prior to the child's death or injury.
-A critical incident review consists of a review of the case file, identification of practice, policy or system issues and recommendations to address any identified issues.
-A review team consists of a larger multidisciplinary committee including community members whose professional expertise is relevant to the family history.
+A critical incident review consists of a review of the case file, identification of practice, policy, or system issues, and recommendations to address any identified issues.
+A review team consists of a larger multidisciplinary committee, including community members whose professional expertise is relevant to the family history.
 The review committee members may include legislators and representatives from OFCO.

-The following charts provide the number of fatalities and near-fatalities reported to DCYF, the number of reviews completed, and those that are pending for calendar year 2022.
+The following charts provide the number of fatalities and near-fatalities reported to DCYF, the number of reviews completed, and those pending for calendar year 2023.
 The number of pending reviews is subject to change if DCYF discovers new information by reviewing the case.
 For example, DCYF may discover that the fatality or near-fatality was anticipated rather than unexpected, or there was additional DCYF history regarding the family under a different name or spelling.